On the multiplicity formula for discrete automorphic representations of disconnected tori: Discrete automorphic representations

 \subsubsection{Adelic points}

-Before entering the discussion of adelic points, we need to introduce some background needed.
-Let $K$ be a finite Galois extension of $F$ such that $z$ factors through $\mathrm{Gal}(K/F)$ and $\tilde{T}_{z}$ becomes a split form over $K$, that is, it splits as a semidirect product $T\rtimes A$ over $K$ with $T$ split and $A$ constant.
-We denote still by $z$ the image of $z$ under the natural map
+We first lay the necessary background for the discussion of adelic points.
+Let $K$ be a finite Galois extension of $F$ such that $z$ factors through $\mathrm{Gal}(K/F)$ and $\tilde{T}_{z}$ splits over $K$.
+We still denote by the same symbol the image of $z$ under the natural map